dcmi/dctap-python/docs/basics/Basics_minimal.rst

 Minimal DCTAP instance
 ^^^^^^^^^^^^^^^^^^^^^^

 The most minimal application profile simply provides a list of properties used.
+A property must be one that has been defined previously in a vocabulary, preferably with an IRI to identify it; more about "preferably" below.

-In a simple application, the default shape identifier could be ignored.
+A default shape identifier is assigned if not provided in the CSV; more about shapes below.
+In a very basic application, the shape identifier can simply be ignored.

 .. csv-table::
    :file: ../tests/propertyID_only.csv